 If you have been arrested for harassment you will be subject to serious penalties if found guilty such as, court ordered counseling, probation, a criminal record, and even county jail time.
 The services of an experienced criminal defense lawyer with a proven track record of success can often make the difference between a finding of guilty or not guilty.
-The Proetta & Oliver is dedicated to exclusively defending clients against criminal charges including harassment.
+The New Jersey criminal law firm Proetta & Oliver is dedicated to exclusively defending clients against criminal charges including harassment.
 Founding attorney, Will Proetta, Esq., has handled well over 1,000 cases during his career and prides his firm on working closely with our clients throughout each stage of the case.
 We represent clients charged with harassment throughout Union County and the surrounding area including Roselle, Elizabeth, Cranford, Scotch Plains, Kenilworth, and Springfield.
 Call us today at (908) 838-0150 for a free consultation with a criminal lawyer who can answer your questions about your case and potential representation.

 In New Jersey a harassment charge is considered a petty disorderly persons offense and is typically handled in municipal court.
 If found guilty of petty disorderly persons offense you can face up to 30 days of incarceration in the county jail to be determined by the judge.
 Harassment is normally seen in domestic violence cases and will typically be with companion charges such as Simple Assault or Terroristic Threats and can even be the basis for a Final Restraining Order.
 A passage of the New Jersey statute for harassment 2C:33-4 has been provided for your convenience below.